 We Are Boston

-Every year, the Mayor's Office for Immigrant Advancement hosts an end-of-the-year reception to celebrate Boston’s rich cultural diversity.
+Every year, the Mayor's Office for Immigrant Advancement hosts an annual reception to celebrate Boston’s rich cultural diversity.
 The event honors the contributions immigrants have made to our City.
 It's also an opportunity to recognize and support nonprofits that tirelessly and innovatively serve immigrant communities.

 An annual reception that celebrates immigrants and their contributions to Boston

 The Mayor's Office for Immigrant Advancement is awarding 10-20 groups mini-grants of $5,000-$10,000 each.
 Applicants must be Boston-based and serve immigrants.
 Apply by 5 p.m.
 Friday, November 5, 2021.
 Read the application.